Mathématique: Chapter 64

 “A boost?”
 Carter asked, refocusing the room.
 “What does that mean?
 A ‘boost’.”

 “We don’t know,” Landry said.
-“Not really.
-But, supposedly, only via this device can one truly unlock whatever lies beyond the nine-chevron address.
+“But, supposedly, only via this device can one truly unlock whatever lies beyond the nine-chevron address.
 Certain physiological benchmarks need to be met.
 This device can help someone who carries a Lantean gene meet those benchmarks.”

 “Oh yeah?
 According to whom?”
 Sheppard asked.

-“Colonel?”
 Landry shot Sheppard a sharp look.

 “Anubis,” Landry replied.

-“Meaning what?”
+“Meaning?”
 Landry growled.

 “Dale Volker played as much a role in getting us Rush as anyone here tonight,” Young said.
 “Maybe more.
-He got Rush out of the firefight and protected him while waiting for the Air Force to break through LA lines.”
+He pulled Rush out of the firefight and protected him while waiting for the Air Force to break through LA lines.”

-“The guy you stunned,” Young said, sympathetically.
+“The guy you stunned,” Young said sympathetically.
 “Yeah.”

-“Ugh that hurts,” Mitchell said, his expression grim.
+“That hurts,” Mitchell said, his expression grim.

 “For what it’s worth,” Young said, “Rush tried to talk him into an escape attempt.
-But Volker turned him down.
+Volker turned him down.
 Didn’t seem to think getting out was a viable option.”

 The room was quiet.

 “Don’t you guys have some Unnamed Committee specifically tasked with the ethics of dealing with Nick Rush?”
 Mitchell asked pointedly.
 “One that Jackson’s on?
-I think we table this until Jackson’s back on his feet.”
+I say we table this until Jackson’s back on his feet.”

 “This device,” Carter said slowly.
 “The one built by Anubis—” She broke off, looking at Landry.
 “There weren’t ever plans to—”

-Young’s thoughts were racing, trying to decide where and when to make his move, what Jackson would say or think if he were here—trying to balance the safety and autonomy and sanity of his neighbor against the rising threat of the Ori, trying do the most good for the most people in the shortest span of time.
+Young’s thoughts were racing, trying to decide where and when to make his move, what Jackson would say or think if he were here—trying to balance the safety and autonomy and sanity of his neighbor against the rising threat of the Ori, trying to do the most good for the most people in the shortest span of time.

 Sheppard glanced at Young, his expression uncertain.

-“Yeah, and I agree,” Carter said vehemently.
+“I agree,” Carter said vehemently.
 “This was something built by Anubis.
 Anubis!
-Sure he knew a lot about ascension.
+Sure, he knew a lot about ascension.
 He was also completely evil.
 Profoundly twisted.”

 “We don’t need to recreate the ethical debates of the past several months,” Landry growled.
 “No one is suggesting using this on anyone at the moment.
 The question is whether we ask Rush to work on chevron nine.
 That’s it.”

-The entire room stared at him.
+The whole room stared at him.

-“Uh, to be clear,” Mitchell said, clearing his throat, “by ‘taken to Mordor, you mean Anubis’s Evil Lab should be destroyed so no one can use it?”
+“Uh, to be clear,” Mitchell said, clearing his throat, “by ‘taken to Mordor,’ you mean Anubis’s Evil Lab should be destroyed so no one can use it?”

 “Yes,” Teal’c said.

-“That was actually a really good metaphor,” Mitchell said, impressed.
+“That was a really good metaphor,” Mitchell said, impressed.

-“All my metaphors are good,” Teal’c replied, “and the works of Anubis should not be allowed to persist on this plane.”
+“All my metaphors are good,” Teal’c replied.
+“And the works of Anubis should not be allowed to persist on this plane.”

 “I’m with Teal’c on this one,” Young said.

-“Well, I’ll take that under advisement,” Landry said, like a guy hanging onto his patience by his fingernails, “but the lab is currently in LA hands, and our forces are spread pretty damn thin.
+“I’ll take it under advisement,” Landry said, hanging onto his patience by his fingernails, “but the lab is currently in LA hands, and our forces are spread pretty damn thin.
 The question right now is do we ask Nick Rush to crack cypher nine?
-Even if the device is off the table, ethically, forever, it still might be nice to know where that address goes.
-Especially if we have an Ancient control crystal that might supersede the genetic experiments of a literal and technological parasitic false god.”
+Even if the device is off the table, ethically, forever, it might be nice to know where that address goes.
+Especially if we have an Ancient control crystal that could supersede the genetic experiments of a parasitic false god.”

 “Please,” Landry said, his dry gravel voice grinding on the word.
 “Enlighten us, colonel.”